Just0jo/Digital_Rain_test-cpp/algorithm.md

 For each position (x,y):

     Calculate the distance from center using dx = x-centerX and dy = y-centerY.
     Applies the circle equation: dx² + dy² ≤ radius².

-    If the position is inside or on the circle, prints a colored random digit.

-    If the position is outside the circle, prints empty spaces.
+    If the position is inside or on the circle, prints a colored random digit If the position is outside the circle, prints empty spaces.
     This creates a circular pattern of digits surrounded by spaces.

 ## Diamond Algorithm